 5.6.1 Permitted test methods

 Unless otherwise stated, FR2-2 will follow the baseline UE RF methodology detailed in TR 38.810.
-This includes the extension of frequency applicability of permitted test methods in clause 5.2.
+This includes the extension of frequency applicability of permitted test methods in Clause 5.2 of TR 38.810 and the general testing and calibration aspects captured in Clause 5.2.1.3.

 5.6.2 Enhanced test methods